They say…

 In 2022, John Driebergen and his assistant Ollie Parker left to found Great Beyond.

 Following the trend of multinational breweries reducing their craft-style interests in the UK, in August 2022 Lion Little World sold all its UK breweries, including Little Creatures Regents Canal in London and Magic Rock in Huddersfield.
-The new owner is Odyssey Inns, founded by Stephen Cox, a co-founder of Utopian Brewing in Crediton, Devon, who has stepped down from his role there to run the new group.
-For the moment, production continues as before.
+The new owner was In Good Company, also known as Odyssey Inns, founded by Stephen Cox, a co-founder of Utopian Brewing in Crediton, Devon, who stepped down from his role there to run the new group.

-Beers are in keg and can, with much sold through supermarket chains.
+Beers were in keg and can, with much sold through supermarket chains.

 More London brewers